 Instead of lining our wallets with some shiny pretty nylon fabric that tears, we glue and sew tough smooth pigskin to the back of the already tough and thick full grain leather.
 Since the pigskin is tougher than the cowskin, our wallets are 2X stronger than most everyone else's.

 The Survival of Our Fittest Leather Wallets is on display here.
 We designed and launched and discontinued wallets through the years and kept the crowd favorites.
-And then we designed and launched and discontinued some more and then did it again. and these are the wallets we ended up with.
+And then we designed and launched and discontinued some more and then did it again. and these are the high quality leather wallet we ended up with.
+A good leather wallet was not enough.
 All of them have strong followings, but some have been around longer than others.
 And so it has gone for 15 years.
 These are the best of our best wallets.
 Only the strongest have survived and their great reviews prove it.

 This goes for all categories; back pocket bifolds, minimalist front pocket, passport and simple card wallets to bring you our refined and perfected collection of the most popular wallets of our history.
 All but the Front Pocket ID is lined with a Radio Frequency ID (RFID) blocker.
 We design and build all of the leather wallets at our own factory.
 They'll fight over it when you're dead.

 Leather is a natural material and each cowhide has its own individual strength, stretch, thickness, grain pattern, scars, and markings.
 That's why one pair of shoes can last 20 years and another pair falls apart in a few months.
 The better the quality of the leather, the longer lasting the product will be.

 There are four basic grades of leather; full grain, top grain, genuine, and bonded.
 The better the quality of the leather, the higher the grade and price.